Sharon Lust School of Education

 Meet the Dean

-Dr. Laurie Daily is the inaugural Dean of the Sharon Lust School of Education, first joining AU in 2015 as chair of the Augustana Education Department.
+Dr. Laurie Daily is the inaugural dean of the Sharon Lust School of Education, first joining AU in 2015 as chair of the Augustana Education Department.
 She received her doctoral degree in educational leadership at Argosy University and earned a master’s degree in special education at the University of North Carolina.
 Prior to coming to Augustana, Daily had been the education chairperson at Northwestern College in Orange City, Iowa, where she was chair for seven years and also taught for 12 years.
 Before that, she directed a field-based special education teacher training program in New Hampshire, coordinated the special education program at Plymouth State College and taught children with special needs in North Carolina.

 Dr. Laurie Daily